Alyssa3467/mcgregor/README.md

-I was talked into making a photo booth based on a Make magazine article
+I was talked into making a photo booth based on a Make magazine article <https://makezine.com/projects/raspberry-pi-photo-booth/>

+Some of the items I'm starting with:
+- Raspberry Pi 5
+- Raspberry Pi Zero W
+- Raspberry Pi Pico W
+- HP sprocket studio pro
+- Asus ZenScreen Touch MB16AMT
+- a Bluetooth remote shutter button
+- several different Logitech webcams, ranging from the C320 to the Brio.